danbev/learning-iot/doc/rf.md

   1  ---> +a
   0  ---> -a
 ```
+Notice that the level is between -a to +a.
+If we compare this with unipolar we
+this would require higher amout of power to send a signal using Polar compared
+to unipolar.

 #### Bipolar
-Is also sometimes referred to as Pseudo Ternary Code.
+Is also sometimes referred to as Pseudo Ternary Code or Alternate Marked
+Inversion (AMI):
 ```
  Bit     Level
   1  ---> +a, -a